stevenj/GenPinoutSVG/README.md

   * Sets Starting point for Pin Attribute display.
     * X - X Coordinate of top left corner of first pin to show
     * Y - Y Coordinate of top left corner of first pin to show
-* **PINSET**, Side, Packed, JustifyX, JustifyY, LineStep, LeaderOffset, Column Gap, LeaderHStep
+* **PINSET**, Side, Packed, JustifyX, JustifyY, LineStep, PinWidth, GroupWidth, LeaderOffset, Column Gap, LeaderHStep
   * Define a pin list.
     * Side - The side the pins are on.
     * Packed - Pins are listed Packed, or Columnar
     * JustifyX - How text aligns in the X Direction
     * JustifyY - How text aligns vertically
     * LineStep - Step between consecutive lines
+    * PinWidth - Width of the pin Indicator
+    * GroupWidth - Width of the pin Group Indicator
     * LeaderOffset - Width of Leader Wire
     * Column Gap - Distance between adjacent boxes
     * LeaderHStep - allows the leader to be offset each line for vertical pins.